Technology Policy

 This Student Technology Policy (the “Policy”) governs student and parent use of SPS technology including, but not limited to: SPS Chromebooks and internet access.
 In addition, this Policy sets forth our expectations concerning the use of third-party applications which Users access through SPS technology such as G-Suite for Education accounts (e.g. Gmail, Calendar, Hangouts, Drive, Docs, Sheets, Slides, Google Sites) and the Canvas Platform, each of which has a terms of service, user agreement, and/or policy governing their use.

-By using the technology provided to you by SPS, you acknowledge and agree to comply with the terms outlined in this Policy.
+By using the technology provided to you by SPS, you acknowledge and agree to comply with the terms outlined in this Policy and our SPS Internet and Device Acceptable Use Policy for Students.

 Content Filtering